q-wertz/invaria/README.md

 The idea of this library is to use a python script to extracts the information from various data sources, combine it, structure it and output the typst files.

+The tool uses the NIST ALLASCII table as basis and enriches it with information scraped from the NIST CODATA website.
+In theory the website contains all the information.
+But the original goal was, to read the information from the text and PDF files.
+Would still be nice to be independent of the NIST website, but retrieving the information from the PDF turned out to be more complicated than initially expected.

 You can use e.g. `pipx` or `uv` to run the `extract_tool.py`:
 - `uv`:
   ```shell